 4.2.3 Intelligent Slice Mapping

 In the space-ground cooperative network, there are many types of service requirements and wide coverage.
-The performance requirements of services such as real-time voice, data transmission, control signaling, and short message have different performance requirements, and the service delay, bandwidth, and security requirements all change in real time.
+The performance requirements of services such as real-time voice, data transmission, control signalling, and short message have different performance requirements, and the service delay, bandwidth, and security requirements all change in real time.
 To meet the differentiated application requirements of wide-area information networks, the space-ground cooperative network needs to dynamically construct differentiated network slices involving different service characteristics, accurately match the resource requirements of different service data, and realize multi-service converged application.
-This proposes an intelligent slice mapping mechanism based on spatio-temporal correlation.
+This proposes an intelligent slice mapping mechanism based on spatial-temporal correlation.
 Through traffic prediction to establish the prediction model of resource demand of network services, it can respond to the service characteristics and the transformation of access node in real time.
 Thus, the slices of network resources can be matched as needed with the wildly fluctuating traffic in the space-ground cooperative network.